-This guide is based upon five years of research and field tests by the Green Infrastructure Center Inc. (GIC) that sought to evaluate, prioritize and map natural and cultural assets.
-The GIC is a nonprofit organization which serves federal, state and local government agencies, conservation groups, land trusts and other associations and helps them to make better informed decisions about how to balance growth and development with conservation of their highest quality natural assets.
+The Green Infrastructure Center (GIC) is a nonprofit organization which serves federal, state and local government agencies, conservation groups, land trusts and other associations and helps them to make better informed decisions about how to balance growth and development with conservation of their highest quality natural assets.

-The GIC seeks to insure that land-use decisions about what to conserve and how to do it are well informed by the best possible data and objective information.
+The GIC seeks to ensure that land-use decisions about what to conserve and how to do it are well informed by the best possible data and objective information.
 Its overarching goal is to focus development into those patterns that maximize resource conservation and economic efficiency.